xkaspa46/digital-electronics-2022/labs/project/project.md

 * **Value counter up/down**
   * Function is explained within its own name.
   * Rotating the encoder clockwise will always count +1 to the current value.
 Counter clockwise rotation decreases the value by -1.
+  * The range of values is not limited and therefor the value can be even negative *(shown in YT video)*

 *Simulation of a function in SimulIDE:*